Support Basis: Fast Attention Beyond Bounded Entries: TECHNIQUE OVERVIEW

-Our theoretical proofs are deferred to the Appendix.
-Now, we summarize the methods used in our proofs to support our main results.
-In Section~\ref{sub:technique:low_Rank}, we summarize the polynomial method from \cite{aa22,as23} to show the cause of the bounded entry assumption.
-In Section~\ref{sub:technique:single}, we show that our single-threshold support basis can ``remove'' this bounded entry assumption, proving Theorem~\ref{thm:subgaussian-main-informal}.
-In Section~\ref{sub:technique:multiple}, we present our multiple-threshold support bases to prove Theorem~\ref{thm:attention_approximation_bucketing_informal}.
+Our theoretical proofs are deferred to the appendix.
+Below, we first discuss the origin and limitations of the bounded-entry assumption in attention optimization (Section~\ref{sub:technique:limitation}).
+We then summarize the techniques used in our proofs to remove this bounded-entry assumption and support our main results.
+In Section~\ref{sub:technique:single}, we show that a single-threshold support basis suffices to eliminate this assumption, proving Theorem~\ref{thm:subgaussian-main-informal}.
+In Section~\ref{sub:technique:multiple}, we introduce multiple-threshold support bases to prove Theorem~\ref{thm:attention_approximation_bucketing_informal}.